kanitafro/computer-vision-30/Project1-OpenCV/README.md

 ### Blurring

-Important note about specifying the kernel size: cv2.GaussianBlur() requires the kernel size (k_size) to be a positive odd number (e.g., 3, 5, 7, etc.).
+Important note about specifying the kernel size: cv2.GaussianBlur() and cv2.medianBlur() require the kernel size (k_size) to be a positive odd number (e.g., 3, 5, 7, etc.).
+For cv2.blur() kernel size can be any integer, even though it's a standard to use odd integer.
 Visual comparison between `blur`, `GaussianBlur`, and `medianBlur`.
 Kernel size (k_size) is set to 33, the third parameter in gaussian blur is set to 5.
 These are the outputs with the given parameters:

 #### **Original vs blur**